neuml/txtai/docs/embeddings/configuration/index.md

 # Configuration

 This following describes available embeddings configuration.
-These parameters are set via the [Embeddings constructor](../methods#txtai.embeddings.base.Embeddings.__init__).
+These parameters are set in the [Embeddings constructor](../methods#txtai.embeddings.base.Embeddings.__init__) via either the `config` parameter or as keyword arguments.

 ## format
 ```yaml